 iPost’s SOC 2 Compliance Journey

 After completing a SOC 2 Type I audit, though, iPost’s CEO, Cameron Kane, said, “The real value in the SOC 2 audit is that we’ve become a better company.
-The audit forced us to grow, and that’s not an easy thing – but we did it.”
+The audit forced us to grow, and that’s not easy – but we did it.”

 So, how did iPost know that their SOC 2 audit was successful?
 How can you know that your SOC 2 audit was successful?
 We’ll give you four key ways.